ganeti/ganeti/man/gnt-instance.rst

 ``-n`` or ``--target-node`` option, or specify an iallocator plugin using the ``-I`` or ``--iallocator`` option.
 If you omit both, the default iallocator will be used to specify the target node.
+Alternatively, the default iallocator can be requested by specifying ``.`` as the name of the plugin.

 The migration command needs a perfectly healthy instance, as we rely on the dual-master capability of drbd8 and the disks of the instance